piperhaywood/ephemera.sambaldwin.info/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Ephemera

+I used this [Sanity blog tutorial](https://www.sanity.io/blog/build-your-own-blog-with-sanity-and-next-js) and the [Next.js blog example using Sanity](https://github.com/vercel/next.js/tree/canary/examples/cms-sanity) as the starting points for this project.

 ## TODO

+- paginate the archive pages
 - separate stuff in to components
 - dry out the archive pages
 - add header and footer, including metadata
 - add rss
 - check what happens if a reference is unpublished
 - how to handle 404 errors
-- figure out why alphabetical orderig of tags isn't working
+- figure out why alphabetical ordering of tags isn't working
 - display exif

-## Available Scripts
+## Available Scripts, `/web`

-In the project directory, you can run:
+In the project directory `/web`, you can run:

 ### `npm start`